What Is Manual Lymphatic Drainage?

 Abdominal, Pelvis and Hip

-Kidney transplant post surgery, irritable bowel syndrome, post gynecological cancer, abdominoplasty post surgery, liposuction post surgery, hip surgery post, pre and post pregnancy swelling (lymphatic disorders), full body lift, Prostate Cancer (Lymphatic disturbance leg and groin swelling).
+Kidney transplant post surgery, irritable bowel syndrome, post gynecological cancer, abdominoplasty post surgery, liposuction post surgery, hip surgery anterior, pre and post pregnancy swelling (lymphatic disorders), full body lift, Prostate Cancer (Lymphatic disturbance leg and groin swelling).

 Arm and Hand